jefftranter/6502/asm/jmon/README.txt

 GO:        G <ADDRESS>

 Run from an address.
 Before execution, restores the values of the registers set by the R command.
+Uses JSR to the called routine can return to JMON.

 HEX TO DEC  H <ADDRESS>